 With that in mind, the definition of “publicly available” varies on different social media platforms.
 Some social networks consciously restrict access to certain parts of the platform.
 For example, Facebook will let you monitor public pages, but personal accounts and closed groups are beyond your reach.

-At this stage I have to confess something: even though we’re discussing social media listening, most tools don’t just monitor mentions on social media - they also get mentions from the web.
+At this stage I have to confess something: even though we’re discussing social media listening, most social media monitoring tools don’t just monitor mentions on social media - they also get mentions from the web.
 For example, besides social networks, Awario also monitors forums, blogs, news, review platforms, and the rest of the web.

 To monitor the Internet you can choose between using a third party provider or having your own crawlers, which is just a slightly creepy name for search bots.